Dead Sea Scrolls: Biblical significance

 Before the discovery of the Dead Sea Scrolls, the oldest Hebrew-language manuscripts of the Bible were Masoretic texts dating to the 10th century CE, such as the Aleppo Codex.
 Today, the oldest known extant manuscripts of the Masoretic Text date from approximately the 9th century.
-The biblical manuscripts found among the Dead Sea Scrolls push that date back more than a millennium to the 2nd century BCE.
-This was a significant discovery for Old Testament scholars who anticipated that the Dead Sea Scrolls would either affirm or repudiate the reliability of textual transmission from the original texts to the oldest Masoretic texts at hand.
-The discovery demonstrated the unusual accuracy of transmission over a thousand-year period, rendering it reasonable to believe that current Old Testament texts are reliable copies of the original works.
+The Hebrew biblical manuscripts found among the Dead Sea Scrolls push that date back more than a millennium, to the 2nd century BCE.
+This was a significant discovery for Hebrew Bible scholars who anticipated that the Dead Sea Scrolls would either affirm or repudiate the reliability of textual transmission from the original texts to the oldest Masoretic texts at hand.
+The discovery demonstrated the unusual accuracy of transmission over a thousand-year period, rendering it reasonable to believe that current Hebrew Bible texts are reliable copies of the original works.